-The procedural knowledge implementation in Soar can be conceived as a mapping between an input to an output semantic structure.
-To develop the case study, it was necessary to define three types of productions: maintenance, action and learning rules.
-The first category includes rules that process inputs and outputs to maintain a consistent state in WM; a typical task is clearing or putting data into the slots in order to access the modules functionalities.
-The second category includes rules related to the robot's task, such as, managing the MDP state transitions.
-The last group involves rules that guarantee the correct functioning of RL; it includes tasks like maintaining the operators' Q-values, or registering rewards and punishments.
-Figure 5 presents a qualitative view of the contents of the procedural memory.
-For modeling the case study, a total of 57 productions were defined.
+The procedural knowledge implementation in Soar can be conceived as a mapping 250 between an input to an output semantic structure.
+To develop the case study, it was 251 necessary to define three types of productions: maintenance, MDP and RL rules.
+The 252 first category includes rules that process inputs and outputs to maintain a consistent 253 state in the WM; a typical task is clearing or putting data into the slots in order to 254 access the modules functionalities.
+The second category includes rules related to the 255 agent's task, such as, managing the MDP state transitions.
+The last group involves 256 rules that guarantee the correct functioning of RL; it includes tasks like maintaining 257

-Fig. 4: The MDP task model. $=(\alpha,\rho)$, where α is the transition probability from s to s' when taking the action, and ρ is the reward associated with the state.
-From all actions there is a link to S_0 (omitted for clarity) modeling errors on the process with probability $1-\alpha$.
-The states are: S_0 : Started, S_1 : Initialized, S_2 : Object located, S_3 : Object reached, S_4 : Sleeping, S_5 : Object grasped, S_6 : Object released in location 1, S_7 : Object released in location 2, S_8 : Thinking, S_9 : Object released in location 1 after thinking, S{10} : Object released in location 2 after thinking.
+Fig. 2.4 The MDP task model. $ = (\alpha, \rho)$, where α is the transition probability from s to s' when taking the action, and ρ is the reward associated with the state.
+From all actions there is a link to S_0 (omitted for clarity) modeling errors on the process with probability $1 - \alpha$.
+The states are: S_0 Started, S_1 initialized, S_2 object located, S_3 object reached, S_4 sleeping, S_5 object grasped, S_6 object released in location 1, S_7 object released in location 2, S_8 thinking, S_9 object released in location 1 after thinking, S{10} object released in location 2 after thinking.
 The action a_0 initializes the system, a_1 signals the localization of the object, a_2 signals the robot to reach the object, a_3 puts the robot in sleeping mode, a_4 signals the robot to close the gripper, a_5 explores past events, a_6 and a_7 signal the robot to release the object at location 1 or 2 respectively, and a_8 restarts the system.
 If a state receives a negative feedback from the user $\rho_i = -4$ (punishment).
-In case of positive feedback, $\rho_i = 2$ (reward).
+In case of positive feedback, $\rho_i = 2$ (reward)